415773 April 30, 2025 08:00 ICMarkets Market News

 Overall momentum of the chart: Bullish

-Supporting reasons: Identified as an overlap support, indicating a potential level where buying interests could pick to resume the uptrend.
+Supporting reasons: Identified as a multi-swing-low support, indicating a potential area where buying interests could pick up to resume the uptrend.
+The presence of the green Ichimoku Cloud adds further significance to the strength of the bullish momentum.

 Supporting reasons: Identified as a swing-high resistance, indicating a potential area that could halt any further upward movement.